 Fixed IP addresses assigned to the same instance when it launches.
 This allows instances to have the same publicly or privately accessible IP addresses.

 Roles control the actions a user is allowed to perform.
 By default, most

-policy.json file for user roles.
-For example, a rule can
+policy.yaml file for user roles.
+For example, a rule can be defined so

 A project limits users’ access to particular images.
 Each user is assigned a user name and password.
 Keypairs granting access to an instance are enabled for each user, but quotas are set, so that each project can control resource consumption across available hardware resources.

 project.
 Because of this legacy terminology, some command-line tools use

 --tenant_id where you would normally expect to enter a project ID.

 OpenStack provides two classes of block storage: ephemeral storage and persistent volume.

 Ephemeral storage includes a root ephemeral volume and an additional ephemeral volume.

 The root disk is associated with an instance, and exists only for the life of this very instance.
 Generally, it is used to store an instance’s root file system, persists across the guest operating system reboots, and is removed on an instance deletion.
 The amount of the root ephemeral volume is defined by the flavor of an instance.